emuvi/arc-java-basebox/README.md

 # BaseBox

-// TODO - Rewrite this app in Rust so he can be easily integrated on the Qinpel platform.
+Rewriting this app in Rust so he can be easily integrated on the Qinpel platform.